kabbi/coffeescript/README.md

 CoffeeScript is a little language that compiles into JavaScript.

+## Changes in this fork

+- Synchronous `<script type="text/coffeescript">` tag loading, so that it better imitates the default browser behaviour for `text/javascript` tags.
+(Yes, I know this is deprecated now, but I see no other way to do that.
+PRs are welcome so (: )

 ## Installation

 If you have the node package manager, npm, installed: